 \subsection{How will the evaluation dataset be created?}

-Because a disaggregated evaluation depends so heavily on the evaluation dataset used to conduct it, this is one of the most important choices that must be made when designing a disaggregated evaluation, with many underlying considerations and tradeoffs.
-There are four main approaches when creating an evaluation dataset.
-The first is to reuse an existing dataset that was previously created for some other purpose; the second is to create a new dataset using data scraped from the web or from other data sources; the third is to create a new dataset by reusing deployment data from the system itself or by using data obtained from the context in which the system will be deployed; and the fourth is to create a new dataset by collecting data directly from data subjects who may or may not have not already interacted with the system.\looseness=-1
+Because a disaggregated evaluation depends so heavily on the evaluation dataset used to conduct it, this is one of the most important choices, with many underlying considerations and tradeoffs.
+There are four main approaches to creating an evaluation dataset.
+The first is to reuse an existing dataset that was previously created for some other purpose; the second is to create a new dataset using data scraped from the web or from other data sources; the third is to create a new dataset using data from the system's context of use; and the fourth is to create a new dataset by collecting data directly from data subjects.\looseness=-1

 For each approach, we discuss the following considerations and the tradeoffs between them: time, financial cost, suitability for the evaluation's goal, representation of the groups of interest, labeling of group membership, representation of additional factors, labeling of additional factor values, licensing, consent, and compensation.
-Some of these considerations (e.g., time, financial cost, licensing) are standard when reusing or creating a dataset, while others (e.g., representation of additional factors) influence an evaluation's results and conclusions.
-Others still (e.g., labeling of group membership, consent, compensation) influence an evaluation's impacts on people and society.\looseness=-1
+Some of these considerations (e.g., time, financial cost, and licensing) are standard when reusing or creating a dataset, while others (e.g., representation of additional factors) influence a disaggregated evaluation's results and conclusions.
+Others still (e.g., labeling of group membership, consent, and compensation) influence the impacts that a disaggregated evaluation will have on people, including the people whose data is used to conduct the evaluation.\looseness=-1